flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

 1. When should cache eviction happen during a repeated execution?
    Should we evict the cache entry immediately before starting task execution, potentially leaving no cached output available if the execution fails, or postpone the removal until the task has finished (successfully) and new data can be stored right away?
+    - **RESOLVED**: eviction will happen after the successfull execution of a task, overwriting the existing data.
 2. Should the `cache_override` flag also be added to `flytekit`'s task decorator?
    This would allow users to define tasks/workflows which will automatically evict their cached results, however does not strictly fit with the actual task "definition".
 3. Which Flyte tools (`flyteconsole`/`flytectl`) should support the proposed `AdminService` API extension for `flyteadmin`, if any?
+    - **RESOLVED**: `flytectl`, `flytekit.remote`, `flyteconsole`
+4. Should we support automatic eviction of cached results on workflow archival (opt-out via `flyteconsole`)?
+5. Should we evict [Infratask Checkpoints](https://docs.flyte.org/projects/cookbook/en/latest/auto/core/control_flow/checkpoint.html) from the cache as well since they might return cached results?
+If so, should we evict them from the backend side or pass the `cache_override` flag along to `flytekit`/its `Checkpointer` to skip any available entries?

 ## 9 Conclusion